L'Oreal heiress Bettencourt lived with the scent of money

 Schueller funded a World War Two pro-collaboration group and Bettencourt wrote anti-Semitic tracts around the same time, although he later joined the French Resistance and said he regretted his earlier writings.

-Liliane inherited the L‘Oreal empire when her father died in 1957 but running the company fell to Francois Dalle, another friend of Mitterrand‘s, who built the business into the $100 billion company it is today.
+Liliane inherited the L‘Oreal empire when her father died in 1957 but running the company fell to Francois Dalle, another friend of Mitterrand‘s, who built the business into the $100 billion (73.66 billion pounds) company it is today.

 Famed for its “Because you’re worth it” advertising campaign, L‘Oreal is France’s fourth-largest listed firm.

-It was after her husband’s death in 2007 that the heiress’ own life took center stage.
+It was after her husband’s death in 2007 that the heiress’ own life took centre stage.

 She became embroiled in a public fight with her only child, Francoise Bettencourt-Meyers, when her daughter went to court to accuse photographer and socialite Francois-Marie Banier of taking advantage of her mother’s frailty.
 Banier denied wrongdoing.